Day Trading On Robinhood: The Cans and Cannots

 The first, Robinhood Instant, is the default.
 Anyone who signs up for a Robinhood account starts here.
 This is a margin account, which means that investors will have instant access to deposits they make.
 This allows folks to start investing right away.

 Next is Robinhood Gold.
 This type of account comes with a fee of $5 every 30 days.
-With that fee comes increased buying power (higher levels of instant margin are available) and research from Morningstar.
-But Robinhood users are required to have at least $2,000 in their account to trade using margin.
+With that fee comes increased buying power (higher levels of instant margin are available).
+It also grants access to level II Data and advanced market research.
+But Robinhood users must have at least $2,000 in their account to trade using margin.

 And lastly, there’s Robinhood Cash.
 Like an Instant account, Cash allows users to place commission-free trades during extended hours and when the markets are open.
 But it doesn’t grant access to instant deposits.
 Folks who prefer not to trade using margin can downgrade to this type of account at any time.